-Below is a customer story from Michael Burt, a man who received the country’s first ever beating heart transplant and wanted to travel to the US.
-Having also previously had cancer, Michael knew all too well about the benefits of being prepared for the unexepected, so medical travel insurance cover was never in question.
+Below is a customer story from Michael Burt, a man who received the country’s first-ever beating heart transplant and wanted to travel to the US.
+Having also previously had cancer, Michael knew all too well about the benefits of being prepared for the unexpected, so medical travel insurance cover was never in question.
 This is his story about finding the right cover for his pre-existing medical conditions.

 The challenges Michael faced finding the right cover